-The HINU Campus Advocate Coordinator is also available to assist individuals with contacting law enforcement.
+The HINU Sexual Misconduct Response & Prevention Coordinator is also available to assist individuals with contacting law enforcement.

 HINU honors all orders of protection issued by tribal or state courts of law, including emergency, temporary, and final orders of protection.
-Individuals who have obtained an order of protection should provide a copy to the HINU Campus Advocate Coordinator to ensure a proper safety plan is set in place with Haskell Security.
+Individuals who have obtained an order of protection should provide a copy to the HINU Sexual Misconduct Response & Prevention Coordinator to ensure a proper safety plan is set in place with Haskell Security.

 HINU will provide supportive measures for students with an order of protection.
-Supportive measures may include, but are not limited to escorts, special parking arrangements, changing classrooms, dorms and/or allowing a student to complete assignments from home, attending classes virtually, etc.
+Supportive measures may include, but are not limited to escorts, special parking arrangements, changing classrooms, dorms and/or allowing a student to complete assignments from home, etc.